tgbnhy/k-paths-clustering/README.md

 Download the trajectory dataset from the above link, and put the dataset into "data_porto" or "data_tdrive".
 (The road network graph datasets are already there.)

-## Paper

 ## Visualization
 We use MapV (https://github.com/huiyan-fe/mapv) to visulized the cluster result using different color.

-If you are familar with javascript, you can use WebStorm to open the webpage and see how the data is demonstrated.
+If you are familar with javascript, you can use WebStorm (https://www.jetbrains.com/webstorm/) to open the webpage and see how the data is demonstrated.

-A visualization using dynamic flow can also be found in http://115.146.93.77:8080/TTorchServer/.
+An online visualization using dynamic flow can also be found in http://115.146.93.77:8080/TTorchServer/.

 ## Citation